julianvollmer/node-websockets/doc/base.md

 # WebSocketBase

-The WebSocketBase prototype shares the API of WebSocketServer and WebSocketClient.
-It can be used for custom WebSocketServer implementations.
+    Stability: 1 - Experimental; Event and method names are settling down but arguments changes will likely be done.

+Use `require('websockets').Base` to access this module.

+## Class: WebSocketBase

+The WebSocketBase class provides a high-level api to multiple ws connections.

-## new WebSocketBase([options])
+### new WebSocketBase([options])

+* `options` Object, Optional

-Creates a new instance of the WebSocketBase.
+Will return a new instance of the WebSocketBase.

-## event: "open"
+Default parameters can be overwritten in optional options hash.
+Options hash can contain `mask` with bool which determinates if frames should be masked (defaults to `false`), `url` with websocket url (defaults to `ws://localhost:3000`), timeout in ms (defaults to `600000`) and the amount of maxConnections (defaults to `10`).

+### Event: 'open'

 An open event is emitted each time a new socket is assigned.
 It contains the connected sid as parameter.

-## event: "pong"
+## Event: 'pong'

 A pong event is always emitted when a pong frame is send (e.g. after a ping request).
 It contains the sid and the ping payload as callback parameter.

-## event: "close"
+## Event: 'close'

 A close event is emitted when the connection was closed.
 It provides sid and reason as callback parameters.